- Oil and Gas Services

 Insulators apply insulation on all the plumbing, heating and cooling systems, piping equipment, and pressure vessels to reduce the transfer of heat, cold, sound and the chance of fire.
 When they aren’t insulating new construction projects, Insulators focus on repairs and maintenance.
-If a pipe breaks at, for instance, they remove the insulation so people can repair and retest the pipes beneath.
+If a pipe breaks, for instance, they remove the insulation so people can make repairs.

 Insulators know the types, amounts and installation methods required for different conditions including location, surface shape and equipment use.

 - Measuring and cutting insulation for covering surfaces

 - Fitting insulation around obstructions, and shaping insulating materials and protective coverings as required

 - Covering, sealing or finishing insulated surfaces or access holes with plastic covers, canvas, strips, sealants, tape, cement or asphalt mastic

 - Preparing surfaces for insulation application by brushing or spreading on adhesives, cement or asphalt, or by attaching metal pins to the surfaces to be insulated

 - A high school diploma (or equivalent) is typically required.

 - Confined Space entry

 - Pipeline Construction Safety Training (PCST)